doctolib/safe-pg-migrations/README.md

 ```ruby
 add_column :users, :created_at, default: 'clock_timestamp()'
 ```
 PG will still needs to update every row of the table, and will most likely statement timeout for big table.
-In this case, your best bet is to add the column without default, set the default, and backfill existing rows.
+In this case, safe-pg-migrations can automatically backfill data when the option `default_value_backfill:` is set to `:default_value_backfill`.

+### Default value Backfill

+safe-pg-migrations provides the extra option parameter `default_value_backfill:`.
+When your migration is adding a volatile default value, the option `:default_value_backfill` can be set.
+It will automatically backfill the value in a safe manner.

+More specifically, it will:

+1. create the column without default value and without null constraint.
+This ensure the `ACCESS EXCLUSIVE` lock is acquired for the least amount of time;
+2. add the default value, without data backfill.
+An `ACCESS EXCLUSIVE` lock is acquired and released immediately;
+3. backfill data, in batch of `SafePgMigrations.config.backfill_batch_size` and with a pause of `SafePgMigrations.config.backfill_pause` between each batch;
+4. change the column to `null: false`, if defined in the parameters, following the algorithm we have defined below.

+---
+**NOTE**

+Data backfill take time.
+If your table is big, your migrations will (safely) hangs for a while.
+You might want to backfill data manually instead, to do so you will need two migrations

+1. First migration :

+    a. adds the column without default and without null constraint;

+    b. add the default value.

+2. manual data backfill (rake task, manual operation, ...)
+3. Second migration which change the column to null false (with safe-pg-migrations, `change_column_null` is safe and can be used; see section below)

+---

+`default_value_backfill:` also accept the value `:auto` which is set by default.
+In this case, safe-pg-migrations will not backfill data and will let PostgreSQL handle it itself.

 </details>